wordproof/drupal-module/README.md

 Configure the JSON-LD data in the MetaTag module (`admin/config/search/metatag`) and make sure you fill the `timestamp` field.

-After saving your entity the timestamp request will be submitten.
+After saving your entity the timestamp request will be submitted.
 The next cron run the blockchain information required is retrieved and the timestamp will be added to the page.

 To show the certificate on the page enable the `Wordproof timestamp certificate` block on the relevant entities or pages.